Largest artificial non-nuclear explosions: Great fire of Newcastle and Gateshead

-Agios Ioannis Church Explosion
+Church of St John of the Collachium Explosion

-On 6 November 1856 lightning struck 3,000 to 6,000 hundredweight (roughly 150-300 tonnes) of gunpowder stored by the Ottoman Empire in the bell tower of the Agios Ioannis church near the Palace of the Grand Master of the Knights of Rhodes in Rhodes, triggering a blast that destroyed large parts of the city and killed 4,000 people.
+On 6 November 1856 lightning struck 3,000 to 6,000 hundredweight (about 150–300 tonnes) of gunpowder stored by the Ottoman Empire in the bell tower of the Church of St John of the Collachium near the Palace of the Grand Master of the Knights of Rhodes in Rhodes, causing a blast that destroyed large parts of the city and killed 4,000 people.

 The Battle of the Crater during the siege of Petersburg, Virginia

-During the American Civil War at 4:44 a.m. on July 30, 1864, the Union Army of the Potomac besieging the Confederate Army of Northern Virginia at Petersburg, Virginia detonated a mine containing 320 kegs of gunpowder, totalling 8,000 pounds (3,600 kg) under the Confederate entrenchments.
+During the US Civil War at 4:44 a.m. on 30 July 1864, the Union Army of the Potomac besieging the Confederate Army of Northern Virginia at Petersburg, Virginia detonated a mine containing 320 kegs of gunpowder, totalling 8,000 pounds (3,600 kg) under the Confederate entrenchments.
 The explosion killed 278 Confederate soldiers of the 18th and 22nd South Carolina regiments and created a crater 170 feet (52 m) long, 100 to 120 feet (30 to 37 m) wide, and at least 30 feet (9 m) deep.
-After the explosion, attacking Union forces charged into the crater instead of around its lip.
+After the explosion, attacking Union forces charged into the crater instead of around its rim.
 Trapped in the crater of their own making, the Union forces were easy targets for the Confederate soldiers once they recovered from the shock of the explosion.
 Union forces suffered 3798 casualties (killed, wounded, or captured) vs 1491 total losses for the Confederates.
 The Union forces failed to break through the Confederate defences despite the success of the mine.
-The Battle of the Crater (as it came to be called) was thus a victory for the Confederacy.
+The Battle of the Crater (as it was later named) was thus a victory for the Confederacy.
 However, the siege continued.

 Fort Fisher Magazine explosion

-In 1865 after the Union Army captured Fort Fisher, North Carolina, the accidental explosion of the fort magazine resulted in an estimated 200 deaths.
+In 1865 during the US Civil War, after the Union Army captured Fort Fisher, North Carolina, the accidental explosion of the fort magazine resulted in an estimated 200 deaths.